toextendmylimits/Meta_Coding/track-progress/plan.md

 So the plan is:
 1. Work on proximity service, local delivery like gopuff/uber eat, hotel booking service, youtube, search/typehead search complete
 2. top k, facebook messager, chess game, leaderboard

+I should also finish the remaining 30 frequent coding questions.